U.S. Energy Information Administration logo

 Many U.S. power plants produce CO2 emissions

-Some power plants also produce liquid and solid wastes
+Some power plants also produce liquid and solid waste

-Nuclear power plants do not produce greenhouse gases or PM, SO2, or NOx, but they do produce two general types of radioactive waste:
+Nuclear power plants do not produce greenhouse gases, PM, SO2, or NOx, but they do produce two general types of radioactive waste:

-• High-level waste, which includes the highly radioactive spent (used) nuclear fuel assemblies, must be stored in specially designed storage containers and facilities (see Interim storage and final disposal in the United States).
+• High-level waste, which includes the highly radioactive spent (used) nuclear fuel assemblies, must be stored in specially designed storage containers and facilities.
+You can find more information in Interim storage and final disposal in the United States.

 Electricity transmission lines and the distribution infrastructure that carries electricity from power plants to customers also have environmental effects.
 Most transmission lines are above ground on large towers.
 The towers and power lines alter the visual landscape, especially when they pass through undeveloped areas.
 Vegetation near power lines may be disturbed and may have to be continually managed to keep it away from the power lines.
 These activities can affect native plant populations and wildlife.
 Power lines can be placed underground, but it is a more expensive option and usually not done outside of urban areas.